UntitledsTakenNOOOO/dehacked-attack/pk3-defense/README.txt

 * DARK SCEPTRE: A variant of the plasma rifle that fires slower but with projectiles that do slightly more damage and occasionally home in on enemies.
 	* If balanced mode is turned off, this weapon fires faster.
 	* If balanced mode is turned off, it also gains a VERY powerful altfire under specific circumstances.
 It feels a little...heretical?
-* UNMAKYR: Despite the new look, it's functionally identical to the BFG 9000.
-It's still a very powerful weapon, however.
+* UNMAKYR: Despite the new look, it's functionally identical to the BFG 9000, which is still a very good weapon.
+	* Alt-fire, referencing a weapon scrapped during development of DOOM -1, fires the old BFG.
+It's only available to the DOOM -1 Doomguy.
-	* Turning balanced mode off enables Altfire.
+	* Turning balanced mode off changes the Altfire entirely.
 Though, really, what the $%^& is this?

 ROWDY RUDY 2 (Doomkid, 2020):
 * FISTS: Rowdy Rudy's close quarters combat training enables him to punch faster and with better damage.
 * DOUBLE-BLADED CHAINSAW: This is obviously only meant for killing, and does so with twice the efficiency of the normal chainsaw.
 * RIFLE: It's perfectly accurate, and fires faster than the normal pistol, giving it a strong presence as Rudy's starting weapon.
 	* Change: Rowdy Rudy 2 doubles bullet ammo pickups (20/100 instead of 10/50), but for balance reasons it's kept at 10/50 here.
 	* Balanced Mode: Works identically to Rowdy Rudy 1, meaning it fires in bursts in two, but fires much slower.
 	* If balanced mode is turned off, it magically only uses one bullet per two shots to emulate doubled pickup sizes.
 * AUTOMATIC SHOTGUN: This weapon shreds demons far ahead of the relative competition, owing to a faster automatic reloading system.
 * CHAINGUN: Rowdy Rudy's chaingun is made from a darker metal, and fires faster, matching pace with DOOM -1's Uzi.
 	* If balanced mode is turned off, it magically only uses one bullet per two shots.
 * SUPER SHOTGUN: While Rowdy Rudy can reload the weapon faster than usual, ultimately this is just a return to the old reliable SSG.
 	* Balanced Mode: Rowdy Rudy cannot load the weapon faster than usual.
 * ROCKET LAUNCHER: Putting the 'Rowdy' in Rowdy Rudy, this weapon fires faster than the ordinary Rocket Launcher.
 	* Balanced Mode: Fires at the same rate as the normal rocket launcher, but with the new sprites.
 * BFG 9000: It's yellow now, and it's...basically identical to the standard BFG 9000.
 Sometimes, you can't beat the original.
 	* If balanced mode is turned off, it gets some additional tracers, in accordance with rowdy2.txt's description.